Master of Studies in Healthcare Innovation: Engineering, Systems and Improvement

 Research Dissertation

 The final MSt year will require submission of a research dissertation of between 10,000 and 12,000 words in length including footnotes but excluding appendices and bibliography.
 The research project must address a topic in the space of scientific, medical, social or business innovation under the general theme of healthcare.
 The dissertation should be written with a focus towards the innovative aspects of the project underpinned with a strong understanding of the technologies or policies.
-The dissertation should include primary data.
+The dissertation may include primary or secondary data or comprise a systematic review (with or without a meta analysis).
 This may be quantitative or qualitative in nature.